ulysses-ck/learn-java-neimeyer/README.md

-This is a repository where holds some excercises from the book "Learning Java".
+This is a repository where holds some exercises from the book "Learning Java".